Chapter 14 Exploring Zion

 “Do you think we’ll get to explore the universe?” asked Tolu.
 “What’s it all doing up there, anyway?”

-Greg chuckled at the awesomeness of the question.
-“I don’t know exactly, but it’s reminding me that I am very little.”
+Greg chuckled at the awesome nature of the question.
+“I don’t know exactly, but it’s reminding me that I am very small.”

-“I know what you mean!” said Greg.
-“When love was my priority, I didn’t feel so lost in the sea of existence.
-I felt like everything belonged as I got to know the people around me.
-They gave me such a sense of purpose and meaning.
-The only time I felt existential dread was as a young man.”
+“I know what you mean,” said Greg.
+“When showing love became important to me, I didn’t feel so lost in the sea of existence.
+I felt like I belonged as I got to know the people around me.
+Helping them gave me such a sense of purpose and meaning.
+The only time I felt like my life had no meaning was when I was a young man.”

 “Ah yes,” said Sylvia.
-“You were saying how you went to work in the city and make lots of money, just like your dad.”
+“You were saying how you went to work in the city and made lots of money, just like your dad.”

-“I made heaps of money and lost even more and by the time I was thirty I was miserable.
-I was divorced and convinced all that woman wanted was my money.
-When I gave it all up and became a postman in the middle of nowhere, that’s when I started to notice the human need around me.”
+“I made heaps of money and lost even more.
+By the time I was thirty I was miserable.
+I was divorced and convinced that all women wanted was my money.
+When I gave it all up and became a postman in the middle of nowhere, that’s when I started to notice the human needs around me.”

 “Wealth can blind people to other’s needs, can’t it?” said Yvonne.

 “Money can cause a feeling of entitlement,” agreed Greg.
 “That’s why I love the talent system here in Zion.
 It’s just another way we can honour each other.
-There are no banks because no one needs to protect or save the money!
-Saving for a ‘rainy day’ is no longer necessary.”
+There are no banks, because no one needs to protect their money or save it up for a rainy day.”

 “So how are they responding to their new circumstances?” asked Yvonne.

-“They are understandably struggling to make sense of the world without their previous paradigm.
-They are having great difficulty letting go of the traditions they had always known.
+“Well, they are struggling to make sense of the world without their previous paradigms and are having great difficulty letting go of the traditions they had always known.
+That’s understandable.
 However, they do have an attitude of wanting to help others.
-So much of what we called ‘evil’ was just misplaced methods of attempting to do good things.,” stated Tolu.
+So much of what we used to call ‘evil’ was just people’s misplaced ways of trying to do good things.”

-“Creeds don’t get you into Zion,” added Yvonne.
-“Some will have to become atheist to the god or gods of their old understanding.”
+“Creeds certainly don’t get you into Zion,” added Yvonne.
+“Some people have to give up their beliefs in the god or gods of their old understanding before they can begin to learn about the true nature of love.”

-“Even certain ideas of who Jesus is!” said Sylvia.
-“The name of Jesus that was thrown around was often disconnected from the actual man and what he taught.”
+“They might even have to give up certain ideas of who Jesus is,” said Sylvia.
+“The name of Jesus that was thrown around where I was brought up often bore little resemblance to the actual man and what he taught.”

-“But I would want to say that even though I’ve met him,” said Greg thoughtfully, “I am no expert on him and his teachings.
+“But I have to say that even though I’ve met him,” said Greg thoughtfully, “I am still no expert on him and his teachings.
 I was a very lapsed Catholic in the Previous Age.
-Imagine my shock when Jesus said my little faith was enough!
+Imagine my shock when Jesus said my faith was enough, and that my heart was in the right place.
 When I was raised and brought to the great supper, I honestly thought there had been a huge mistake!”

 “Relationship over systems,” said Yvonne.

-A thoughtful but happy quiet descended on the camp.
-The stars twinkled away above them.
+A thoughtful but happy quiet descended on the camp as the stars continued to twinkle above them.

 *

-The dawn overcame the darkness of the night and the friends stirred as the sky began its daily dance of colours.
-Pastel shades of yellow, orange, pink, purple and every shade in between.
+As dawn appeared the friends stirred as the sky began its daily dance of colours – a pastel palette of yellow, orange, pink and purple with every shade in between.

 The hike back down the mountain range was filled with encounters with strange and wonderful creatures.
-Herds of grass-eating dinosaurs would look up in unison at the travellers as they passed.
+Herds of grass-eating dinosaurs looked up in unison as the travellers passed by.
 A pack of wild dogs ran alongside them and enjoyed being tickled behind their ears.

-The group walked back down the mountain trail and into one of Zion’s more urban neighbourhoods.
-Tall buildings reflected the pastel shades of the sky, with crystalline windows for viewing the landscape of Zion.
-On the tracks were an assortment of animals being ridden by people busy about their day.
+The group walked down the mountain trail that led into one of Zion’s more urban neighbourhoods.
+Tall buildings with crystalline windows for viewing the landscape of Zion reflected the pastel shades of the sky.
+People were already busy about their day with some riding various animals along the tree-lined avenues.

-“I suppose many different animals can be used as transport, given that they are all so tame here,” said Tolu.
+“I suppose many different animals can be used for transport, given that they are all so tame here,” said Tolu.

-“The teamwork between humans and animals has an amazing synergy here, greater than anything we saw in the Previous Age,” added Greg.
-“I went to a circus once as a child and there were zebras and elephants, but I found out later that they were abused to make them obedient.
-Here, kindness is clearly the basis of the relationship with working animals.”
+“The teamwork between humans and animals has a deeper synergy here, greater than anything we saw in the Previous Age,” explained Greg.
+“I went to a circus once as a child and there were lions and elephants, but I found out later that they were physically abused to make them obedient.
+Here, kindness is the basis of the relationship with working animals.”

-“Shall we meet for a final meal together, in a bit?” suggested Yvonne, always the most socially-minded.
+“Shall we meet up later for a final meal together?” suggested Yvonne, always the most socially-minded.

-“I think I need some time just on my own,” said Greg.
-“I always was a bit on an introvert, and that hasn’t changed here on the New Earth!”
+“I think I will probably enjoy some time on my own just now,” said Greg.
+“I always was a bit on an introvert, and that hasn’t changed here on the New Earth.”